neelsmith/greeklib/apis.md

 ### CTS URNs

-The library heavily utilizes CTS URNs (Canonical Text Services Uniform Resource Names) for identifying text passages and individual tokens.The syntax of a CTS URN  is:
+The library heavily utilizes CTS URNs (Canonical Text Services Uniform Resource Names) for identifying text passages and individual tokens.
+A typical passage URN structure is:

-`urn:cts:<namespace>:<work_id>:<passage>`
+`urn:cts:<namespace>:<work_id>:<passage_id_or_range>`

 Example: `urn:cts:greekLit:tlg0552.tlg001.ap:1.proposition.1`

+Token URNs are derived from passage URNs, as detailed in the [URN Generation for Tokens](#urn-generation-for-tokens) section.

 ### Tokens

 A token is the smallest unit of text resulting from the tokenization process.
-Each token has associated properties like its text content, type, sequence number, and a unique URN.
+Each token is an instance of the `greeklib.Token` class and has associated properties like its text content, type, sequence number, and a unique URN.

+### Orthography

+An orthography defines a set of linguistic conventions, including the valid character set and specific tokenization rules for a language or text type.
+In `greeklib.js`, this is represented by the `greeklib.Orthography` class.

 ## API Reference